About The Connect

 Our Mission

-A young person in crisis should never have to wonder where to turn.
-Whether you need a meal tonight, a place to sleep, a doctor who accepts your insurance, or a lawyer who can help with your situation, this site was designed to get you there without the barrier of a lack of centralized directory.
+Someone seeking help should not have to wonder where to turn, or be expected to do hours of research to find a place to start.
+Whether you need a meal tonight, a place to sleep, a doctor who accepts your insurance, spiritual guidance, or a lawyer who can help with your situation, this site was designed to get you there.

 Coverage Area